-Default Datastoreoption for either property, AM will resort to using the configuration data store that was specified during the installation of AM.
+Default Datastoreoption for either property, AM will use the configuration data store that was specified during installation.

 Changes take effect immediately.
-New policies or applications are created in the relevant data store, if configured.
+New policies or applications are created in the configured data store.

-Perform the following steps to remove an policy or application store from a realm in AM, and delete a store from the AM instance.
+Follow these steps to remove a policy or application store from a realm, and to delete the store from the AM configuration.

-For each realm that is using the store, in the AM console, go to Realms > Realm Name > Services > External Data Stores, and change each of the drop-downs to either
+For each realm that’s using the store, in the AM admin UI, go to Realms > Realm Name > Services > External Data Stores, and change each of the drop-down menus to either

 Default Datastore, or an alternative data store.